Quenched invariance principle for simple random walk on discrete point processes

+converges weakly to a Brownian motion.
 Fix $T>0$ and let $(C[0,T],\mathcal{W}_T)$ be the space of continuous functions $f:[0,T] \to \R$ equipped with the $\sigma$-field $\mathcal{W}_T$ of Borel sets relative to the topology introduced by the supremum norm.
 The precise statement of our main result is as follows: